CGLab-GIST/RCDCamera/README.md

 ### Usage

-You have to know device's ip address, its port is set to `12345` by default.
+You have to know device's ip address.
+RCDCamera uses port `12345` by default.

 - RGB : Send UTF-8 encoded `rgb` string to the address, PNG image itself will be returned.
 - Depth(`main` branch only) : Send UTF-8 encoded `depth` string to the address, binary of the depth **ARRAY** will be returned.
 You have to convert it to an image in some way.